chhan95/Tumor-segementation_PAIP2019/README.md

 ├── ....
 ```

-Only support a single GPU, it will take 10 minutes per each WSI.
+Only support a single GPU, it will take 10 minutes per each WSI(40x).
 <p align="center">
   <ol>
     <li> Put your data into input_path(default: ./dataset)